Yusuf Kabadayı

-Yusuf Karhan Kabadayı (born 2 February 2004) is a German professional footballer who plays as a winger and forward for Süper Lig club Gaziantep, on loan from Bundesliga club FC Augsburg.
+Yusuf Karhan Kabadayı (born 2 February 2004) is a professional footballer who plays as a left winger or forward for Croatian Football League club Rijeka, on loan from Bundesliga club Augsburg.
+Born in Germany, he initially represented Turkey on junior international level, before switching allegiance to Germany.

 Club career

 Bayern Munich

 After playing two seasons for Bayern Munich II, Kabadayı signed a professional two-year contract with Bayern Munich on 3 August 2023.

 Loan to Schalke 04

 He was immediately loaned to Schalke 04 which had been recently relegated to the 2.
 Bundesliga for the 2023–24 season, with the club having an option to make the move permanent at the end of the season-long loan.

 FC Augsburg

 After a season with Schalke 04 on the 2.
 Bundesliga, Kabadayı returned to Bayern Munich and on 4 July 2024, he was transferred permanently to fellow Bundesliga club FC Augsburg, by signing a contract until 2028 for a €1 million estimated fee.

 Loan to Gaziantep

 On 12 September 2025, he moved to Turkey and joined Süper Lig club Gaziantep, on an initial one-year loan with the option to make the move permanent at the end of the 2025–26 season.